uwetom/media-production-worksheets/wk18-more-vr/index.md

 We want to be able to interact with our environment, triggering sounds, animations and scripts.

-This worksheet is made up of different parts,
+This worksheet is made up of different parts, it is important that you do sections 1 and 4

 ## Open a project